Stevenson Ranch in Los Angeles County, California — The American West (Pacific Coastal)

 Erected 1976 by State Department of Parks and Recreation, Santa Clarita Valley Historical Society and Newhall Woman's Club, C.F.W.C.
 (Marker Number 516-2.)

 Location.
 34° 22.772′ N, 118° 36.638′ W. Marker is in Stevenson Ranch, California, in Los Angeles County.
-Marker can be reached from Pico Canyon Road when traveling east.
+Marker can be reached from Pico Canyon Road 3 miles west of Interstate 5.
 Touch for map.
-Drive East on Pico Canyon Road from I-5 until you come to a gate on the right, on the left is the entrance to Mentryville.
+Drive west on Pico Canyon Road from I-5 until you come to a gate on the right, on the left is the entrance to Mentryville.
 Marker is in this post office area: Stevenson Ranch CA 91381, United States of America.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Pioneer Oil Refinery (approx. 2.7 miles away); Oak of the Golden Dream (approx. 2.7 miles away); a different marker also named Oak of the Golden Dream (approx. 3.7 miles away); Rancho San Francisco The Ridge Route (approx. 4½ miles away); Eternal Valley (approx. 6 miles away); Last Horse Drawn Hearse of Los Angeles County (approx. 6 miles away); Lyons Station (approx. 6 miles away).
+First Commercial Oil Well In California (approx. 1.2 miles away); Oak of the Golden Dream (approx. 2.7 miles away); Pioneer Oil Refinery (approx. 2.7 miles away); a different marker Oak of the Golden Dream (approx. 3.7 miles away); Rancho San Francisco (approx. 4.2 miles away); The Ridge Route (approx. 4½ miles away); Eternal Valley (approx. 6 miles away); Last Horse Drawn Hearse of Los Angeles County (approx. 6 miles away).

 Also see . . .
 Mentryville.
 In many ways, the story of Mentryville parallels that of other flash-in-the-pan boom towns that sprouted suddenly and died quietly throughout California during the 1800s.
 Mentryville's few remaining structures stand as silent reminders of a bygone era, when migrant seekers of gold, both yellow and black, journeyed from one locale to the next on the news of a fresh strike.
 (Submitted on May 15, 2010.)